surionah/surionah/README.md

 ### Hi there 👋

-My name is Sergio Uriona Herbas (@surionah), I am Frontend Developer with around 6 years of experience in the development world
+My name is Sergio Uriona Herbas (@surionah), I've been working as a Frontend Web Developer for about 7 years, committed to teamwork, passionate about developing user interfaces taking care of details such as responsiveness, performance, clean code.

-- 🔭 I’m currently working on NICE CXone as Software Engineer
+Currently interested in new challenges, looking for positions that involve React js mainly, but it would also be great to have the posibility to work with Node js as well

-- 🌱 I’m currently learning Next.js
+- 🔭 Currently working on Avenga as Frontend React Developer
-- 💬 Ask me about things related to React.js
+- 🌱 Currently interesting on positions related to React js / Next js

 ### :hammer_and_wrench: Languages and Tools :
 <div>